caplena/knowledge-base/docs/03-02-AI-assignments.md

 The "distance" between updates gets larger as trainings become more computationally expensive and the incremental amount of information gained from a review decreases with the amount of data.

-*Note:* [Bulk assigments](03-03-Changing-topic-assignments.md#bulk-assign) only count as a single review.
+*Note:* [Bulk assignments](03-03-Changing-topic-assignments.md#bulk-assignment) only count as a single review.

 ![AI Update](images/ai-next-update.png)

 #### 2. When changing Topics

 If any of the [AI-relevant topic properties](02-01-Topics.md#topic-properties) are changed, the AI will be fine-tuned again.
-In some cases a delay of 30-60 seconds is applied before starting the update.
+In some cases, a delay of 30-60 seconds is applied before starting the update.

 ### When is the AI fine-tuned enough?

 You can decide when you are satisfied with fine-tuning.
 We recommend using a combination of a qualitative check and consulting the AI score to make this decision.

 <!-- theme: info -->
-> As a rule of thumb we often recommend to review about 20% of the rows but not more than 300, whichever is lower.
+> As a rule of thumb, we often recommend to review about 20% of the rows but not more than 300, whichever is lower.

 ### AI Score

-The AI score indicates how well **your reviewed topic assignments match the AI's auto-assigments.** For the score to become available, you need to have reviewed at least 50 rows.
+The AI score indicates how well **your reviewed topic assignments match the AI's auto-assignments.** For the score to become available, you need to have reviewed at least 50 rows.

 #### What is a good score?